-The main salon in your Tiara 39 is entered from the cockpit via the companionway steps, on centerline.
+The main salon in your Tiara 43 is entered from the cockpit via the companionway steps, on centerline.
 A convenient handrail is provided as you come down the companionway, to starboard.
-The courtesy lights, located in the vertical risers between the steps, are controlled by the light switch to starboard, in the companionway.
+The courtesy lights, located in the vertical risers between the steps, are controlled by the light switch to port, in the companionway.
 This switch also controls the overhead lights.

 The companionway door has a privacy cover.
-When extra privacy is desired install the cover by lining up the snaps and Velcro fasteners on the cover with the fasteners on the interior side of the door frame.
+When extra privacy is desired install the cover by lining up the snaps and velcro fasteners on the cover with the fasteners on the interior side of the door frame.

 The air conditioner control for the optional upper cockpit air conditioner are located on the port side of the companionway steps.
-The main cabin air conditioner control pad is located outboard of the electrical panels on starboard.
+The main cabin air conditioner control pad is also located on the port side of the companionway steps.
 Please refer to the air conditioning system manufacturer owner's manuals for specific operating instructions.

-A storage area is located under the top companionway step.
+A storage area is located under the top two companionway steps.
 There are two G.F.I. outlets located in this area.
 To reset the circuit press the G.F.I. button labeled "RESET".
 The bottom step is held in place with screws and is removable for access to the top of the forward fuel tank plate, valves and fittings.

-The TV is in the inboard face of the galley peninsula.
-Below the TV is the DVD player.
+The TV is in inboard face of the galley peninsula.
+Below the TV is the DVD player and forward of the DVD player is an MP3 player receptacle.
 The speakers are below the TV.
 Consult manufacturer literature for operation instructions.
-Below the DVD shelf there are audio video inputs, see Figure 2-8.

-Centerline, just inboard of the head, is a floor hatch.
-Inside is access to the water tank.
+Centerline, just inboard of the TV, is a floor hatch.
+Inside is access to the waste tank.
+Just forward of this is a hatch with bilge and storage access.